We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 Except for when you’re not.
 Because life.
 It happens.
 Just because you’re more independent doesn’t mean you don’t get sick, or get behind in your coursework, or have financial worries.
 It’s part of being an ‘adult’, and we all have times when we need a hand.
 That’s where the uni you go to can make all the difference.

-At CSU, support isn’t an ‘add-on’ – it’s part of your experience.
+At Charles Sturt, support isn’t an ‘add-on’ – it’s part of your experience.
 Being supported is just a normal part of being in our family.
 We’ll introduce you to all our academic and social support services early and encourage you to use them often.

 Let’s take a look at all the ways we’re here for you.

-This is your first point of contact as an enrolled CSU student.
+This is your first point of contact as an enrolled Charles Sturt student.
 If you need a hand with your subject enrolment, study skills or finances, or you’re just not sure who to ask about something, this is the place to go.

 Healthy students are happy students.
 We have a great range of services and information available to keep you in top physical, mental and emotional shape.